ycm-core/lsp-examples/README.md

 **NOTICE**: YCM will regard the path of `.ycm_extra_conf.py` as root path of kotlin project folder.
 So please make sure you put your `.ycm_extra_conf.py` at right place (root of current project) to make it work properly.
+If you encounter any problem about it, go [#5][kt-issue] for detail solution.

 # Known Issues